 In P5L28:

-Mandatory support for the detecting and decoding of SIG-A field of the S1G_LONG preamble
+Mandatory support for detection and decode of SIG-A field of the S1G_LONG preamble

 In P5L42:

-Optional support for Respond to transmit beamforming sounding (compressed beamforming feedback)
+Optional support for compressed beamforming feedback

 In P5L56:

-NDP frames and short MAC frames
+NDP MAC frames and PV1 frames

-In P:
+In P285L44:

-An S1G STA that is an S1G AP shall set the Channel Width subfield in the S1G Operation element S1G Operation Information field to indicate the BSS operating channel width as defined in Table 10-25b (S1G BSS operating channel width).
+An S1G STA that is an S1G AP shall set the Channel Width subfield in the S1G Operation Information field of the S1G Operation element to indicate the BSS operating channel width as defined in Table 10-25b (S1G BSS operating channel width).
 Table 10-25b (S1G BSS operating channel width) is the only combination allowed in an S1G BSS operation.
 The Channel Width field in the S1G Operation element not listed in Table 10-22 shall not be declared by an S1G STA that is an S1G AP.(#14/0262r0)

 In P133L14:

 Replace the Editor note: